What’s LNG?

 3. The clean and dry natural gas is then further processed to remove heavy gas components for potential sale to other industries for manufacturing.

-4. The lean natural gas is cooled to -260 degrees Fahrenheit and liquefied in a multistage refrigeration process.
+4. The clean natural gas is cooled to -260 degrees Fahrenheit and liquefied in a multistage refrigeration process.

 5. The liquefied natural gas is delivered to storage for eventual loading onto LNG tankers for delivery to customers.